Financial Planning in the Time of COVID-19

 If reduction in spending or restructuring efforts prove to be insufficient in mitigating the blunt COVID-19 has had on business, companies may be able to obtain the protection they need under Chapter 11.
 Filing for Chapter 11 may provide companies with some breathing room since collection actions such as foreclosures and other lawsuits will be stayed.
 It will also give businesses the ability to sell assets free and clear of liens and will provide them with the ability to get out of costly contracts and leases.

 Based on the financial plan selected, companies should also prepare a separate recovery plan.
 This plan should cover the steps the company will take once the stay orders have lifted, and business returns to normal.
-Our firm's bankruptcy department has years of experience in assisting companies of all sizes in overcoming financial hardships.
 We encourage you to call us if you have questions on how to protect your business' finances during this pandemic.